 Eligibility requirements are a combination of both taxpayer and property status.

-||They are 65 years of age and in receipt of the Guaranteed Income Supplement (GIS) under Part II of the Old Age Security Act, or the person is disabled and in receipt of benefits under the Ontario Disability Support Program Act.
+- Low-income seniors or disabled taxpayers are eligible to apply if: they are 65 years of age and in receipt of the Guaranteed Income Supplement (GIS) under Part II of the Old Age Security Act, or the person is disabled and in receipt of benefits under the Ontario Disability Support Program Act.

 - The taxpayer has been assessed as an owner of the residential property located in the municipality for at least one year.

 For a property to be eligible:

-1. It must be in either Residential or Farm Class
+- It must be in either Residential or Farm Class

-2. It is the principal residence of the owner or the spouse of the owner
+- It is the principal residence of the owner or the spouse of the owner

-3. Every owner of the property is either an eligible owner or the spouse of an eligible owner.
+- Every owner of the property is either an eligible owner or the spouse of an eligible owner.

 How to Apply for a Rebate: